KVAcodes/Nostalgiwrap-too/README.md

 2. Run the backend server:

     ```bash
-    cd backend
+    cd app
     flask run
     ```

-3. Run the frontend development server:
+3. Run the frontend build:

     ```bash
-    cd frontend
+    cd assets
-    npm start
+    npm run build
     ```

 ### Usage

-- Open your browser and navigate to `http://localhost:3000`.
+- Open your browser and navigate to `http://localhost:5000`.
 - Login with your Spotify account.
 - Select the time range (4 weeks, 6 months, all time) to view your top tracks, artists, and genres.
 - Click on "Save as Playlist" to create a playlist of your top tracks.